doug-moen/openscad2/rfc/Definitions_And_Scoping.md

   contained in the script file.

 It is illegal to refer to a name that isn't defined.
 It is illegal to define the same name twice within the same scope: you get a duplicate definition error.
+These are changes from the original language, and there is more discussion in [Object Inheritance](Inheritance.md).

 ## Effects of New Scoping Rules
-OpenSCAD 2015.03 already implements the "simple, consistent lexical scoping" rules if you just consider scripts with variable definitions, with no duplicate definitions, no function or module definitions, no `use` or `include` statements.
+OpenSCAD 2015.03 already implements the "simple, consistent lexical scoping" rules if you just consider scripts with variable definitions, with no duplicate definitions, no function or module definitions, no `use` or `include` statements, and no geometry.

 In the new implementation, OpenSCAD1 will be tweaked to obey the scoping rules more fully, which will make the language